-How To Tell If You Have Anxiety: 10 Signs And Symptoms
+How To Tell If You Have Anxiety

-Medically reviewed by Majesty Purvis
+Medically reviewed by Majesty Purvis, LCMHC

-Updated February 28, 2024by BetterHelp Editorial Team
+Updated October 17, 2024by BetterHelp Editorial Team

-Content warning: Please be advised, the below article might mention trauma-related topics that could be triggering to the reader.
+Content warning: Please be advised, the below article outlining anxiety disorders and signs you may have an anxiety disorder might mention trauma-related topics that could be triggering to the reader.
 Please see our Get Help Now page for more immediate resources.

 A diagnosis of a clinical anxiety disorder should only be made by a qualified healthcare professional, but there are certain mental and physical symptoms you can look out for to understand whether it may be time to connect with one for an evaluation.